bamkyy/testSection2_q1_q2/README.md

-# read me
-quesntion 1 and question 2 is in the same file

 # Pretest
+question 1 and question 2 is in the same file
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 ## Development server